 Sumner et al.68 investigated whether a polymorphism in the promoter region of the serotonin transporter gene (5-HTTLPR) was associated with OAM in interaction with a lifetime history.
-There was a significant interaction between the 5-HTTLPR genotype and a lifetime history of major depressive disorder (MDD) in predicting OAM.
+There was a significant interaction between 5-HTTLPR genotype and a lifetime history of MDD in predicting OAM.
 Among S allele homozygotes, MDD history was associated with greater OAM, whereas no significant relationship between MDD history and OAM emerged among L carriers.
 Furthermore, there was evidence that a greater number of S alleles were associated with greater memory specificity in individuals without a history of depression.
-However, the impact of the noradrenergic system on processes of AM has not been confirmed.69
+However, the impact of the noradrenergic system on processes of autobiographical memory was not confirmed.69